pbrisbin/drync/doc/drync.1.md

   a local or remote file matches, it is not uploaded or downloaded.
 POSIX-like globs are supported.

+`--delete-local`
+  Delete any files or directories which only exist locally.

+`--delete-remote`
+  Delete any files or folders which only exist on your Drive.

 `-p`, `--profile` *NAME*
   Use the named profile.
 Defaults to the string *default*.